MetanoKid/coding-scars/_drafts/memory-manager-1.md

 };
 {% endhighlight %}

 Each of these `MemoryChunk` instances is part of a chain of chunks.
-It knows whether it's in use, the number of bytes it contains and a couple of pointers to the previous and next chunks in the chain.
+It knows whether it's in use, the number of bytes it is made of and a couple of pointers to the previous and next chunks in the chain.
 You might have noticed it looks like a [Doubly Linked List](https://en.wikipedia.org/wiki/Doubly_linked_list).
 And you're right.
 The `MemoryManager` would, then, have some kind of reference to the _head_ of the list of chunks.
-We'll see how, but it's not via a `MemoryChunk *`.
+We'll see how, but it's not via a `MemoryChunk *` as you might have thought!

 One caveat: although the user requests arbitrary memory in the form of a `void *` (check the API we defined), we're building `MemoryChunk` instances internally.
 That means we're using the `MemoryChunk` as kind of a _container_ of the memory the user requests, storing internal data for the manager and returning the memory that is _contained_ in the chunk.
+It sure sounds complex, but we'll go through it, don't fear.

-Knowing all this, we can start coding!
+Knowing all this, we can finally start coding!

 # First steps